-The discussion will feature Brookings’s Robert Bosch Senior Fellows Amanda Sloat and Constanze Stelzenmüller, and Kenneth R. Weinstein, president and CEO of Hudson Institute.
-Edward Luce, Washington columnist and commentator for the Financial Times, will moderate the discussion.
+The discussion featured Brookings’s Robert Bosch Senior Fellows Amanda Sloat and Constanze Stelzenmüller, Célia Belin, visiting fellow in the Center on the United States and Europe at Brookings, and Kenneth R. Weinstein, president and CEO of Hudson Institute.
+Edward Luce, Washington columnist and commentator for the Financial Times, moderated the discussion.

-After the discussion, panelists will take questions from the audience.
+After the discussion, panelists took questions from the audience.

 This discussion is part of the Brookings – Robert Bosch Foundation Transatlantic Initiative, which aims to build up and expand resilient networks and trans-Atlantic activities to analyze and work on issues concerning trans-Atlantic relations and social cohesion in Europe and the United States.

 To subscribe or manage your subscriptions to our top event topic lists, please visit our event topics page.